TrendingTechnology/saga/readme.md

 As you see, function definitions are considerably shorter!
 You may also have noticed that we have omitted `return`.

-In Nova, almost In Nova, almost everything is an expression and the last one reached is automatically returned.
+In Nyx, almost In Nyx, almost everything is an expression and the last one reached is automatically returned.
 However, you can still use `return` to force returns if you want, and you can add a bang `!` right after the arrow to suppress auto-returning:

 ```dart
 noRet = x =>!
 ```

 Assignment Basic assignment is as you would expect, variable = value, and there is no need for variable declarations.
-However, unlike CoffeeScript, you must use `:=` to modify variables in upper scopes.
+However, unlike CoffeeScript, you must use `:=` to modify variables in upper Patts.